bitsmanent/circo/README.md

 Altough it's compactness, circo is a powerful tool with almost all the features one would expect from an IRC client for the console:

+- UTF-8 support
-- Per-channel/query buffers
+- Colors support
-- Command line
+- Tab completion
+- One screen per chan/user
 - Infinite scrolling
 - Resize handling
-- Command history
+- Commands history
 - Raw IRC commands
-- Colors support
-- Tab completion

 None of the CTCP specification has been (nor will be) implemented, which means no DCC at all.
 In other words: direct chat and files sending are not available.

 Status
 ======
 Some refactor and cleanups are needed but it's mostly working.
-UTF-8 is not currently supported.

 The circo IRC client is actively developed and I'm having a lot of fun in writing it.
 If you'll also find yourself having fun with circo, please consider